Skip to main content

 Complications

-• Corticosteriod injections help trigger fingers 60% of the time with a 60% recurrence rate at one year.
-Steriod injection failure increases in young patients, diabetic patients and those with multiple triggers.
+• Corticosteroid injections help trigger fingers about 60% of the time with a 60% recurrence rate at one year.
+Steroid injection failure increases in young patients, diabetic patients and those with multiple trigger digits.

-• Operative: infection, secondary adherence, scar tenderness, mild PIP joint contractures, neurovascular bundle injuries, ulnar drift of digit, flexor tendon bowstringing.
+• Potential operative complications include infection, secondary adherence, scar tenderness, mild PIP joint contractures, neurovascular bundle injuries, ulnar drift of digit, flexor tendon bowstringing.

 Outcomes

-• Splinting reportly can eliminated triggering in 66% of patients after 1 year.
+• Splinting can eliminate triggering in approximately 66% of patients after 2 years.

-• Steroid injection: success in 40-90% of patients but recurrence common.
+• Steroid injection is successful in 60% of patients, but recurrence is common.

-• A1 pulley release: elimination of triggering in >90% of patients.
+• A-1 pulley release eliminates triggering in >90% of patients.

 Video